DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 # React Chart - Plugin Overview

-The Chart component use plugin components to visualizes data specified via the `data` property.
+The Chart component uses plugin components to visualizes data specified via the `data` property.
 These components implement particular features and should be defined within the Chart component.

 The React Chart supports the following plugin types:

 - **UI plugins**
- Uses the provided data to render UI elements.
+ Use the provided data to render UI elements.

 - **Data processing plugins**
  Transform data passed to the Chart component.